Comparison guide

 - Project health scoring — AI flags projects that are drifting before they become a problem

-- Flat $29/month pricing — no tiers, no per-seat fees, no surprises as you grow
+- Plan pricing from $29/month — no per-seat fees, and the Agency plan caps at $199/mo with unlimited team members, so no surprises as you grow

-- Stronger client onboarding.
-HoneyBook's client experience from first contact to signed contract is genuinely polished and well-designed.
+- Stronger client onboarding — HoneyBook's client experience from first contact to signed contract is genuinely polished

-- Built-in scheduling.
-Calendar booking included without needing a separate tool like Calendly.
+- Built-in scheduling — calendar booking included without needing a separate tool

-- Larger template library.
-Years of community-built proposal and contract templates ready to use.
+- Larger template library — years of community-built proposal and contract templates

 When to choose each tool